CARE QUALITY COMMISSION (CQC) - Health Care Regulator

 Compliments, comments, suggestions and complaints

-At SAMs we are committed to providing high quality healthcare to all our patients.
+At AMP we are committed to providing high quality healthcare to all our patients.
 To ensure we meet this commitment we value feedback from our patients.

 We have a comprehensive compliment and compaints procedure which can be found on our website, or requested from reception.